ikutsia/jobna/JOB_FEED_SETUP.md

    - Schedule: `0 */6 * * *` (every 6 hours)
    - Or use Netlify's Scheduled Functions feature

 Alternatively, users can manually trigger sync via the "Sync Jobs" button in the UI.
+When the location dropdown is set to a specific country, only that country’s Adzuna feed is refreshed; selecting “All” pulls from the configured list.

 ### 6. Test the Setup